HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Are you curious about the role of entrepreneurship in moving science forward into medical innovation, but do not know where to start?
-Learn essential elements of academic entrepreneurship in the context of pediatric medical device development and work with tools and skills that can be applied to other potential entrepreneurial uses and to general research in the future.
+Learn essential elements of academic entrepreneurship and work with tools and skills that can be applied to other potential entrepreneurial uses and to general research in the future.
+This course is designed to be offered to all CHOP faculty, staff, and personnel, including trainees.

 The CHOP Innovation Ecosystem defines academic entrepreneurship as “the intentional focus on translating science and technology developed in academic settings into health impact via commercialization routes.”
 Academic entrepreneurs perform many activities from within an academic setting and often with others' ideas (i.e., most academic entrepreneurs are not hoping to become CEOs of new companies).

-Seven weekly, 3-hour, in-person skill-building sessions, plus mentorship/coaching from current academic entrepreneurs (and snacks).
+Seven weekly, 3-hour, in-person skill-building sessions, with mentorship/coaching from current academic entrepreneurs and industry experts.
+Snacks provided each week.

 Date | Session |